lead generation

 Personalization: With email marketing platforms,

-you can create personalized email campaigns tailored to each lead’s interests and behavior.
+you can create personalized email campaigns tailored to each lead’s interests and behaviour.

 Automation: Email marketing tools allow you to automate workflows.